odavidohio/Kappa-Attention-Regimes/README.md

 ## 🎯 **Overview**

 Kappa-LLM is a multi-observable framework for detecting and mitigating hallucinations in Large Language Models (LLMs) during generation.
 Rather than post-hoc fact-checking, we monitor **structural attention dynamics** in real-time and prune unsafe trajectories before semantic failure.
+This repository provides an empirical application of the **Kappa Method** (see https://github.com/odavidohio/Kappa-Method) to attention dynamics in large language models.

 ### **Key Features**